 I would expect this from a political campaign.

-Uh there was a scripps news piece that Clinton charities were ignoring the law that requires them to disclose millions of dollars from foreign donors, and it seems that every day there's another controversy in involving the Clintons and them selling out their office, which goes back to your earlier comment that I mentioned today, and that is in a normal society the Clintons would be ostracized as totally unpatriotic scammers.
+And it seems that every day there's another controversy involving the Clintons and them selling out their office, which goes back to your earlier comment that I mentioned today, and that is in a normal society, the Clintons would be ostracized as totally unpatriotic, odd scammers.

-Well, I I also noticed in terms of this New York thing that apparently it's very clear um that this this is just a plain out violation of New York state law.
+Well, I also noticed in terms of this New York thing that apparently it's very clear that this is just a plain out violation of New York state law.

-Uh so it'll be very interesting to see how the Attorney General of New York has been very aggressive with other people, uh whether or not he's going to be very aggressive with uh the Clinton Foundation.
+So it'll be very interesting to see how the Attorney General of New York has been very aggressive with other people, whether or not he's going to be very aggressive with the Clinton Foundation.

 And you have to ask yourself, I mean, how can these people think that they can just flagrantly violate the law?

-I mean, there's they're surrounded by lawyers, so it can't be that they're ignorant of the law.
+I mean, they're surrounded by lawyers, so it can't be that they're ignorant of the law.

-Uh I think they just made a decision they didn't want to indicate how many foreigners that that they were getting money from.
+They didn't want to indicate how many foreigners that they were getting money from.

-So let's talk about why has Donald Trump been successful the last three and a half weeks.
+All right, so let's talk about why has Donald Trump been successful the last three and a half weeks?

 I have my theory.

-Number one, he's not involved with extraneous discussions with people that are not not the focus of this campaign, like Mr. Kahn or Judge uh Curiel or anybody else.
+Number one, he's not involved with extraneous discussions with people that are not the focus of this campaign, like Mr. Kahn or Judge Curiel or anybody else.

 He seems focused on Hillary and Obama and their failed policies.